lexxxel/markdown_editor_plus/README.md

 This is a fork of [simple_markdown_editor by zahnia88](https://github.com/zahniar88/simple_markdown_editor) with contributions from [fossfreaks](https://github.com/fossfreaks)

 Simple markdown editor library For flutter.
 For demo video, you can see it at this url [Demo](https://youtu.be/aYBeXXDoNPo)

 ## Features

 - ✅ Convert to Bold, Italic, Strikethrough
 - ✅ Convert to Code, Quote, Links
 - ✅ Convert to Heading (H1, H2, H3).
+- ✅ Convert to order list
 - ✅ Convert to unorder list and checkbox list
 - ✅ Support multiline convert
 - ✅ Support auto convert emoji